ClaytonFarr/booster-testing-utilities/README.md

 - must be first arguments in event constructor
 - must be in this order:
-  - `@requiredInput`: input variables required to trigger event
+  - `@requiredInputs`: input variables required to trigger event
   - `@aReducingEntity`: an entity that will be updated by event (required to lookup event in datastore)

 **Command: Work keys (@work00)**